Code-Institute-Submissions/cookio/README.md

 ### Collaborative Recipe Book

 Cookio is a collaborative Recipe book with the possibility to Read-Only as a visitor or to create an account to be able to add, edit and delete recipes in a dynamic and interactive way.
+The Admin will have additional tight to add, delete categories.

 ## Table of Contents